daniel-enqz/dotfiles/README.md

 > 5. After all this commands you can consider installing your rbenv, node, python versions, [gems](https://github.com/lewagon/setup/blob/master/macos.md#ruby), etc.

 ## 🎉 You are all set!!!
 Check the following resources:

+> IMPORTANT: I will not cover all the files under shell/lib, but there's some interesting stuff like _aliases and functions_ i use.

 ### 🌱 Everything starts with `startup.sh`: